Our Colorado child support lawyers fight for parents facing child support problems.

 Many people think that when they divorce that’s it.
 They are done with the ex-wife or ex-husband.
 He or she is out of life for good and each is free to move on to whatever bright future lies ahead.
 For some couples, this is very much the case.
-However, if there are children involved in a divorce, plan now to have contact in one form or another at least until the children reach age 19.
+However, if there are children involved in a divorce, plan on having contact in one form or another at least until the children reach age 19.

 Even if a non-custodial parent has no desire to have a relationship with the child, he or she can still be liable for child support in Colorado.
 That’s because the law holds that a child’s rights to support outweigh an adult’s wishes for complete financial independence from the family.